Redream/PhysicsCalc/README.md

 It will also display the formulas that it is doing, so you can follow, why something does something.

-Authors:
+Contributos:
-Nate Symington
+Matthew A
-Matthew Aitchison
+Tim B
-Tim Buchanan
+Josh L
-Josh Llyod
+nsy16 - Nate

-and anyone else in the course!.
+and anyone else who is a keen UC student